-An animal unable to walk normally because of an injury or illness affecting the leg or foot.
+The inability to walk normally because of an injury or illness affecting the leg or foot.

 Sizable animals that require their own set of care and treatment.
-West Dakota Veterinary Clinic treats: cattle, goats, sheep, pigs, llamas and alpaca.
+West Dakota Veterinary Clinic treats cattle, goats, sheep, pigs, llamas and alpaca.

 The chemical processes that occur within a living organism in order to maintain life.

 A grinding tooth at the back of an animal’s mouth.

 A procedure performed to realign the molar-to-incisor balance and aid a horse in chewing properly again.